bsmith89/make-bml/make-lesson.md

 principle.

 In _Make_ a number of features are designed to minimize repetitive code.
-Our current makefile does _not_ conform to this principle.
-Turns out that _Make_ is perfectly capable of solving these problems.
+Our current makefile does _not_ conform to this principle, but _Make_ is perfectly capable of solving the problem.

 ## Automatic variables ##

 One overly repetitive part of our Makefile:
-Targets and prerequisites are in the header _and_ the recipe of each rule.
+Targets and prerequisites are in both the header _and_ the recipe of each rule.

+It turns out, that

 ```makefile
 isles.words.tsv: books/isles.txt